ahungry/cl-protobufs/cl-protobufs.rst

 Introduction
 ============

-The Common Lisp Protobufs library provides a way for Common Lisp programs to use existing (or define new) Protobufs "schemas", and serialize and deserialize objects to and from the Protobufs wire and text formats.
+The Common Lisp Protobufs library provides a fully in-Lisp way for Common Lisp programs to use existing, or define new Protobufs "schemas", and serialize and deserialize objects to and from the Protobufs wire and text formats.

-To use it, first load the ASDF declaration file ``protobufs/protobufs.asd`` and then use ASDF to load the library named ``:protobufs``.
+To use it, first load the ASDF declaration file ``protobufs/cl-protobufs.asd`` and then use ASDF to load the library named ``:cl-protobufs``.

 Implementation notes